AnnaBirk/Master_project/README.md

 ##### "Nonlocal Conductance Spectroscopy of Andreev Bound States: Symmetry Relations and BCS Charges".
 Jeroen Danon, Anna Birk Hellenes, Esben Bork Hansen, Lucas Casparis, Andrew P. Higginbotham, and Karsten Flensberg.
 #

 Please cite this paper according to the international codes of conduct for research integrity.
+To cite this repository, use the DOI above.

 ## Acknowledgements
 I want to acknowledge the supervision from Karsten Flensberg during the thesis, all the collaborators on the paper, and the condensed matter theory research group at the Niels Bohr institute.